JYU-IBA/potku/README.md

 ## Packaging Potku into a standalone executable

 Potku can be packaged into a standalone executable using [PyInstaller](https://www.pyinstaller.org/).
-Make sure you have compiled potku with `build` successfully and added the needed data files and awk before the packaging.
+Make sure you have compiled potku with `build` successfully and added the needed (JIBAL) data files before the packaging.
 For quick deployment, run these commands in the root directory:
 ```shell
 $ pipenv install #(if the virtual environment has not already been created)